ChewKeanHo/AutomataCI/README.md

         To prepare the repo 🠚           $ ./ci.cmd prepare
         To start a development 🠚        $ ./ci.cmd start
         To test the repo 🠚              $ ./ci.cmd test
-        To build the repo 🠚             $ ./ci.cmd build
+        Like build but only for host 🠚  $ ./ci.cmd materialize To build the repo 🠚             $ ./ci.cmd build
         To package the repo product 🠚   $ ./ci.cmd package
         To release the repo product 🠚   $ ./ci.cmd release